-NIH has implemented a Direct to Phase II solicitation, PAR-14-088.
+NIH has implemented a Direct to Phase II pilot.
 This authority permits small businesses to submit Direct-to-Phase-II SBIR applications to the Institutes and Centers that choose to participate, if the small business had performed the Phase I stage-type of research through other funding sources.
-Refer to NOT-OD-14-048 for more information.

 Open Phase II competition

 Beginning 10/1/2012, agencies must allow all Phase I awardees to apply for a follow-on Phase II award.
 Issuing Phase II awards via invitation only will not be permitted.
 Agencies will need to include information on the Phase II application process in all Phase I solicitations released on or after 10/1/2012 and notify their Phase I awardees of this change in practice.

 This new provision is mostly directed to those agencies that use contracts as their award mechanism, i.e. , Department of Defense.
 NIH's SBIR and STTR grant opportunities have always permitted ALL Phase I awardees to apply for Phase II and will continue to do so.